mjlbach/cli_customization_script/README.md

 ### Instructions

-* Run the following two commands:
+* Run the following two commands to install the settings.
+Your tmux config and neovim config will be backed up *each time you run this script* overwriting the previous backup:

 ```